 There’s an extra step involved in adding more fields, though, as it needs to be done separately in the Form Builder linked to your list.
 But this is simple enough to do.

-Like with ConvertKit, you also get reports on visits, clicks, subscribes and conversion rates.
-However, you can only host landing pages on your domain if you pay an extra $99/year (yikes).
+Like with ConvertKit, you also get reports on visits, clicks, subscribers and conversion rates.
+Publishing a landing page or website on a connected custom domain requires a paid Websites & Commerce plan.